Skip to content

 With just a few lines of code (especially by Java standards), we composed a set of strongly typed, easy-to-reason about resources using the builder pattern (a Java favorite) and without introducing any new language paradigms.

-With the introduction of our Java language support, we’re also excited to announce that the [Automation API](https://www.pulumi.com/docs/iac/using-pulumi/automation-api/) is now supported in Java.
+With the general availability of our Java language support, we’re also excited to announce that the [Automation API](https://www.pulumi.com/docs/iac/using-pulumi/automation-api/) is now supported in Java.
 The Automation API is a fully typed SDK that allows you to interact with Pulumi programs outside the Pulumi CLI.
-You can directly access and orchestrate your Pulumi projects and stacks with the SDK.
-This allows you to integrate Pulumi into other systems, such as CI/CD pipelines or internal tooling.
+You can directly access and orchestrate your Pulumi projects and stacks with the SDK, allowing you to supercharge your Infrastructure as Code.

 ```java